o-ran-sc/ric-plt-lib-rmr/docs/rmr_call.3.rst

 until one of three conditions occurs:

- &item The message is sent without error
+* The message is sent without error

- &item The underlying transport reports a *hard* failure
+* The underlying transport reports a *hard* failure

- &item The maximum number of retry loops has been attempted
+* The maximum number of retry loops has been attempted

 A retry loop consists of approximately 1000 send attempts